Geoogolla/enterprise-docs/docs/designer-guide/report-designer/compose-report/code-module.md

 4. Click on the **OK** button.
 5. Use the following expression, to call the custom code function in the report.
     ![Call custom code function](/static/assets/on-premise/images/report-designer/compose-report/code-module/custom-code-expression.png)
-Refer [Expression](/designer-guide/report-designer/compose-report/expressions/) section to learn more about handling expressions.6.
-To view the color changes based on the price range in a report, click `Preview`.
+Refer [Expression](/designer-guide/report-designer/compose-report/expressions/) section to learn more about handling expressions.
+6. To view the color changes based on the price range in a report, click `Preview`.
 ![Preview custom code](/static/assets/on-premise/images/report-designer/compose-report/code-module/custom-code-preview.png)

 ## Add Assembly References